teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

-This technology law [Link List](/tags/#link+list) collects useful guidance on raising early funding for a technology startup, including finding the right investors, valuations, and putting together a persuasive pitch deck. [^1]
+<p class="big-text">This technology law [Link List](/tags/#link+list) collects useful guidance on raising early funding for a technology startup, including finding the right investors, valuations, and putting together a persuasive pitch deck.</p>

-[^1]: This is advice worth reading, but it may not be advice that’s right for your startup.

 <div class="toc">
 <ul>
 <li><a href="#raising-money">Raising Money</a></li>
-<li><a href="#bootstrap-building-a-company-without-raising-money">Bootstrap - Building a Company without Raising Money</a></li>
+<li><a href="#bootstrap-build-a-company-without-raising-money">Bootstrap: Build a Company without Raising Money</a></li>
 <li><a href="#incubators-and-accelerators">Incubators and Accelerators</a></li>
 <li><a href="#angel-investors-seed-financing">Angel Investors / Seed Financing</a></li>
 <li><a href="#finding-investors">Finding Investors</a><ul>